nopnop2002/luckfox-pico-mini-ethernet/README.md

 # Add a swap partition to PicoMini
 I used a 16GB Micro SD card.
 The last partition(mmcblk1p8) is unused.
-So we will use this partition as SWAP.
+So we can use this partition as SWAP.
 ```
 $ lsblk
 NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINTS